-- Should private businesses have the right to deny service based on their religious beliefs and practices? - Should the U.S electoral college be changed or done away with? - Should the U.S Congress be expanded? - Should there be term limits for members of the U.S Congress? - Should there be term limits for federal judges? - Should political donations and election spending in the United States be more strictly limited? - Should the U.S federal government legalize recreational drugs? - Should the U.S federal government ban all animal testing? - Should the U.S federal government ensure everyone earns a living wage? - Should the U.S federal government ensure all Americans have access to mental health care? - Should the U.S federal government assume control of public K-12 education in the United States?
+- Should private businesses have the right to deny service based on their religious beliefs and practices? - Should the U.S electoral college be changed or done away with? - Should the U.S Congress be expanded? - Should there be term limits for members of the U.S Congress? - Should there be term limits for federal judges? - Should the United States allow presidents serve more than 2 terms? - Should political donations and election spending in the United States be more strictly limited? - Should the U.S federal government legalize recreational drugs? - Should the U.S federal government ban all animal testing? - Should the U.S federal government ensure every worker in the U.S earns a living wage? - Should the U.S federal government ensure all Americans have access to mental health care? - Should the U.S federal government assume control of public K-12 education in the United States?